Pedroo-Nietoo/Capy-Icon-Theme/README.md

 A simple icon and folder theme for Visual Studio Code

+You can see all the icons by checking the [Figma](https://www.figma.com/design/wWp8O83Dm89LRtq0jkYlVG/Capy-File-Icons?node-id=20521-84115&node-type=CANVAS&t=koSg0b0gTnVjCQqP-0) project.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.